Sunscreen-tech/spf/README.md

         SecretKey::generate_with_default_params();

     // Generate a compute key for the user.
 These keys are used for
-    // operations and do not give access to the plaintext data;
+    // FHE operations and do not give access to the plaintext data;
     // therefore, this key can safely be shared with another party. let compute_key =
         ComputeKey::generate_with_default_params(